-QuickBooks Online (QBO) in an online platform geared towards small to medium-sized businesses who are looking for real-time views into the day to day expenses of their business.
+QuickBooks Online is an online platform geared towards small to medium-sized businesses who are looking for real-time views into the day to day expenses of their business.
 Features include expense tracking, data entry, mobile compatibility, and accountant access for a fully rounded software experience.

 Our two-way integration with QuickBooks Online builds and syncs a detailed journal entry into your QuickBooks Online Account.
-We can pull your chart of accounts directly from QBO and use your customized accounts to create a journal entry.
-There are also options for additional levels of granularity within the entry based on earnings types, Gusto departments, and QBO classes.
+We can pull your chart of accounts directly from QuickBooks Online and use your customized accounts to create a journal entry.
+There are also options for additional levels of granularity within the entry based on earnings types, Gusto departments, and QuickBooks Online classes.

 Total wages, taxes, benefit deductions/contributions reimbursements and contractor payments will now sync to your QuickBooks Online account each time you run payroll.